degenraccoon/pump-fun-new-tokens-watcher/README.md

 This is a simple, free to use bot that will monitor all newly listed tokens on pump.fun, filter them as you wish and add them to a notepad watchlist.

-## We also offer other ready to use bots such as, auto sinper, bump bot, volume bot for pump.fun and Solana.
+## We also offer other ready to use bots such as, auto sniper, bump bot, volume bot for pump.fun and Solana.
 Contact @degenraccon on TG.

 ## What will you need for this script?